 Participants will be running on technical trails where footing is adequate at best.
-If it rains (which is common), there can be an abundance of mud.
+If it rains, which is common, there can be an abundance of mud.
 Attention to the terrain underfoot and directly ahead is critical in this event.
 Some trails are located adjacent to cliffs with extreme drop-offs.

-Of the two stream crossings, one is short and non-technical, involving wood planks not far from the Mānoa Aid Station.
+There are two streams, each crossed twice per loop.
+One crossing is short and non-technical, involving wood planks not far from the Mānoa Aid Station.
 The other is technical and requires runners to cross Nu'uanu Stream on scattered and slippery rocks, near the Nu'uanu Aid Station.
 Runners may get wet feet when crossing this stream.
 If the water level is high, the course may be rerouted.
 Runners will be notified of any course changes at the Pre-Race Briefing.